CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 -   With the dictionary 'general_details', created by this function.

 ### company_notes:
 This where you'll find all the Python files related to a company note / list of company notes.
+This file relates specifically to the 'CompanyNotesRepository' & draws its 'company note' entries from the SQL table 'company_notes'.
+However, where necessary, it does also connect to the other repositories & SQL tables where necessary.

 Files in this directory:
 -   add_company_note.py